freeradical13/freeradical13.github.io/index.md

 Two or more atoms may be held together by [chemical bond][](s).
 The major types of bonds are:

 1. A [covalent bond][] defines a [molecule][] and occurs when atoms share one or more pairs of electrons in their valence shells.
 For example, Hydrogen wants to gain an electron and Oxygen wants to gain two electrons, so it's common for two Hydrogens to each share their electron with one of the valence electrons in the Oxygen to form an Oxygen bonded with two Hydrogens, or water.
 A molecule is considered a [chemical compound][] if it's made of more than one type of element.
 The strongest form of a covalent bond is a [sigma bond][] (σ bond).
 Another, weaker form of a covalent bond is a [pi bond][] (π bond).
 1. A [coordinate covalent bond][] (or dative bond) defines a covalent bond in which one atom donates both electrons to the bond.
-Such bonds are part of a coordination complex.
+Such bonds form a coordination complex.
 An example is a metal cation which has a coordinate covalent bond to an atom with a lone pair (also called a [ligand][]).
 1. An [ionic bond][] defines an [ionic compound][] or [salt][] when one atom transfers electron(s) to another, creating a cation and anion, which then causes electrostatic attraction of the oppositely charged ions.
 For example, the alkali metal Sodium (Na) wants to lose an electron, and the halogen Chlorine (Cl) wants to gain an electron, so Na may give its electron to Cl, thus making Na<sup>+</sup> and Cl<sup>-</sup> and then those two ions may bond due to the electrostatic force, forming NaCl (otherwise known as table salt).
 1. A [metallic bond][] amongst positively charged metal cations in a sea of shared electrons.